 Waiting List for Social Housing (Common Waiting List) and Transfers

-An application will be sent in the post and when received you will be contacted to carry out a phone interview.
+If you call the housing help line an application will be sent in the post and when returned you will be contacted to carry out a phone interview.

-We are looking at exchanges on a case by case basis at the moment.
-If you wish to exchange you can complete an Exchange Expression of Interest form which can be obtained from one of the hubs, or by calling the advice line on 029 2087 1071 and an officer will get back to you.
+If you are a council tenant and wish to exchange you can complete an Exchange Request Form which can be obtained from one of the hubs, or by calling the housing advice line on 029 20537111.

 How much help can I get to pay my rent?

 Universal Credit and Housing Benefit payments are means tested, and in most cases are based on Local Housing Allowance for private renting tenants.